ansible-collections/community.general/docs/docsite/rst/filter_guide_conversions.rst

 Parsing CSV files
 ^^^^^^^^^^^^^^^^^

-Ansible offers the :ref:`community.general.read_csv module <ansible_collections.community.general.read_csv_module>` to read CSV files.
+Ansible offers the :ansplugin:`community.general.read_csv module <community.general.read_csv#module>` to read CSV files.
 Sometimes you need to convert strings to CSV files instead.
 For this, the ``from_csv`` filter exists.

 .. code-block:: yaml+jinja